 San Patricio County’s major trading partners include: Mexico, Venezuela, Colombia, Indonesia, China, Austria, Italy and Switzerland.

 Full economic impact of the expansion of the La Quinta Channel and the Port’s focus on global cargo diversification is yet to be seen, but will surely have an historical impact on the region’s international trade relations.
-The Port, as well companies who are currently operating or invested in projects in San Patricio County, are planning for the demands and political environment of the future.
+The Port of Corpus Christi, as well companies who are currently operating or invested in projects in San Patricio County, are planning for the demands and political environment of the future.